balderdashy/sails-docs/reference/waterline/datastores/sendNativeQuery.md

 var rawResult = await sails.sendNativeQuery(NAMES_OF_PETS_SQL, [ 'dog', 'cat' ]);

 sails.log(rawResult);
-// (result format depends on the SQL query that was passed in, and the adapter you're using)
+// (result format depends on the SQL query that was passed in, and the adapter/dialect you're using)

 // Then parse the raw result and do whatever you like with it.